MySQL can be an intimidating program. All of the commands have to be

 the following command:

-CREATE TABLE states (id INT NOT NULL PRIMARY KEY AUTO_INCREMENT, state CHAR(25), population INT(9));
+CREATE TABLE states (id INT NOT NULL PRIMARY KEY AUTO_INCREMENT, state CHAR(25), population INT(9));.
+This will create a table named "states" with three fields:id,state, andpopulation.

 - The